MilesCranmer/AirspeedVelocity.jl/README.md

 which will download `benchmark/benchmarks.jl` of `Transducers.jl`,
 run the benchmarks for all revisions given (`v0.4.65`, `v0.4.70`, and `master`), and then save the JSON results in the current directory.
-Here, we also specify `BangBang.jl`, `ArgCheck.jl`, `Referenceables.jl`, and
-`SplitApplyCombine.jl` as additional packages used explicitly inside the benchmarks.
+Here, we also specify additional packages needed inside the benchmarks.

 You can generate plots of the revisions with: